screwdriver-cd/guide/docs/cluster-management/configure-artifacts-unzip-service.md

 docker run -d screwdrivercd/artifacts-unzip-service:latest
 ```

-This images are tagged for their version (eg. 1.2.3) as well as a floating latest.
+This images are tagged for their version (eg. `v1.2.3`) as well as a floating `latest`.
 Most installations should be using the fixed version tags.

 ## Configuration